CUUATS/lrtp/content/existing-conditions/environment/index.md

 date: 2018-01-31T09:24:19-06:00
 draft: true
 weight: 30
+bannerHeading: Environment
+bannerText: It is critical to consider the natural environment when accounting for the short- and long-term impacts of transportation decisions.

 ---
 It is critical to consider the natural environment when accounting for the short- and long-term impacts of transportation decisions.
 In connection with new